revgrid/revgrid/etc/revgrid.api.md

     newYFlattened(y: number): InexclusiveRectangle;
     // (undocumented)
     newYMoved(yOffset: number): InexclusiveRectangle;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration get top(): number;
+    get top(): number;
     // (undocumented)
     get topLeft(): Point;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration get width(): number;
+    get width(): number;
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"